hashicorp/terraform-provider-aws/website/docs/d/codebuild_fleet.html.markdown

     * `message` - Message associated with the status of a compute fleet.
     * `status_code` - Status code of the compute fleet.
 * `tags` - Mapping of Key-Value tags for the resource.
+* `vpc_config` - Nested attribute containing information about the VPC configuration.
+    * `security_group_ids` - A list of one or more security groups IDs in your Amazon VPC.
+    * `subnets` - A list of one or more subnet IDs in your Amazon VPC.
+    * `vpc_id` - The ID of the Amazon VPC.